ffAudio/foleys_video_engine/README.md

 Examples
 --------

-On https://github.com/ffAudio/VideoExamples we have a simple video player using this engine, as well as a Video Editor (NLE) to test the functionality and to give an idea about it's intended use.
+In the folder `examples` we have a simple video player using this engine, as well as a Video Editor (NLE) to test the functionality and to give an idea about it's intended use.

-To use the engine, just start the Projucer and add foleys_video_engine to your project.
+To use the engine, just add foleys_video_engine to your project using Projucer of preferably cmake.

 We hope this is useful and are looking forward to your feedback: